There’s a lot of complicated and conflicted information out there when it comes to sole proprietorship taxes.

 There’s a lot of information out there, but arming yourself with a good bookkeeper or accountant will make the process much easier.

-Even if you’re capable of managing your own records, consider purchasing a reliable bookkeeping software so you have everything in one place.
+Even if you’re capable of managing your own records, consider purchasing reliable bookkeeping software so you have everything in one place.
 We can’t express enough how important it is to maintain good records for your sole proprietorship taxes.
-Your life will be much easier by April 15 (or July 15 in 2020).
+Your life will be much easier by April 15th.

 Tired of doing your own books?